PL/I: DEC PL/I

-Perhaps the most commercially successful implementation aside from IBM's was Digital Equipment Corporation's VAX PL/I, later known as DEC PL/I. The implementation is "a strict superset of the ANSI X3.4-1981 PL/I General Purpose Subset and provides most of the features of the new ANSI X3.74-1987 PL/I General Purpose Subset", and was first released in 1988.
+Perhaps the most commercially successful implementation aside from IBM's was Digital Equipment Corporation's VAX-11 PL/I, later known as VAX PL/I, then DEC PL/I. The implementation is "a strict superset of the ANSI X3.4-1981 PL/I General Purpose Subset and provides most of the features of the new ANSI X3.74-1987 PL/I General Purpose Subset", and was first released in 1980.
 It originally used a compiler backend named the VAX Code Generator (VCG) created by a team led by Dave Cutler.
 The front end was designed by Robert Freiburghouse, and was ported to VAX/VMS from Multics.
 It runs on VMS on VAX and Alpha, and on Tru64.
 During the 1990s, Digital sold the compiler to UniPrise Systems, who later sold it to a company named Kednos.
 Kednos marketed the compiler as Kednos PL/I until October 2016 when the company ceased trading.